Paris Is Burning (film): Controversy

 The film received funding from the National Endowment for the Arts during the period when the organization was under fire for funding controversial artists including Robert Mapplethorpe and Andres Serrano.
 Aware that publicity surrounding her project could result in revoked funding, Livingston avoided releasing many details about the project outside of her small circle of producers and collaborators.

 Although there had been no agreement to do so, the producers planned to distribute approximately $55,000 (1/5 of the sale price of the film to Miramax) among 13 of the participants.
 While Dorian Corey and Willi Ninja were very happy to be paid for a film they'd understood was an unpaid work of nonfiction, several other film participants felt they were not properly compensated and thus retained an attorney, planning to sue for a share of the film's profits in 1991.
 When their attorney saw they had all signed standard model releases generated by WNYC Television, they did not sue and accepted payment.
 Paris Dupree had planned to sue for $40 million.

+Responding to the financial dispute, Livingston has expressed that "there's no obligation, in a documentary, to pay your subjects," and that "the journalistic ethic says you should not pay them.
+On the other hand, these people are giving us their lives!
+How do you put a price on that?"

-Livingston has consistently downplayed the financial controversy in interviews and forums.
-She has expressed that documentaries are works of nonfiction and journalism, and that it has never been standard practice to pay their subjects.
-She states that she paid the principals as a matter of respect at a time when this was not commonly done, and she argues that they received considerably more than they would have received if they had been actors in an independently-made drama feature.
+She states that she paid the principals as a matter of respect at a time when this was not commonly done, and she argues that they received considerably more than they would have received if they had been actors in an independently made drama feature.

 Upon its release, the documentary received exceptionally good reviews from critics and won several awards including a Sundance Film Festival Grand Jury Prize, a Berlin International Film Festival Teddy Bear, an audience award from the Toronto International Film Festival, a GLAAD Media Award, a Women in Film Crystal Award, a Best Documentary award from the Los Angeles, New York, and National Film Critics' Circles, and it also was named as one of 1991's best films by the Los Angeles Times, The Washington Post, National Public Radio, Time magazine, and others.

 In spite of the many positive reactions and film awards earned, Paris Is Burning did not receive an Academy Award nomination for Best Documentary Feature that year.
-This generated accusations that the Academy of Motion Picture Arts and Sciences was homophobic and transphobic (even though it awarded such LGBT films as Common Threads: Stories from the Quilt two years prior and The Times of Harvey Milk), which in turn led to changes on how documentaries are nominated for the Academy Awards.
+This generated accusations that the Academy of Motion Picture Arts and Sciences was homophobic and transphobic.